Avocarrot/hiring/_includes/online-assignment/intro.md

 Hey there :)

 - Please read the instructions carefully before start writing your code.
-It includes important information about deliverables, assesment criteria and tasks.
 - You are free to choose whatever programming language or framework you feel most comfortable in.
+- The instructions below include the expected time of finishing this assignment.
+If you spend significantly more time than expected then please check if your implementation does more things than the assignment asks for.
-- Please upload your final solution as a zip file (max 20MB).
-If you have problems uploading the zip file please get in touch with us.
+- If something is not clear to you please do not hesitate to get in touch with us for clarifications.
+We'd love to help you out!